 - Whether they had previous episodes of depression before

 To be considered clinically depressed, the senior needs to have shown the symptoms for at least two weeks.
-Depending on the other aspects of the diagnosis, they will recommend one or more types of treatments.
+Depending on the other aspects of the diagnosis, they will recommend one or more types of treatments for depression in seniors.

 Here, your elderly loved ones talk with a mental health expert.
 The expert can help them identify and change the behavior, thoughts, and emotions that might be triggering the depression.
 Additionally, they can help your elderly loved one re-channel their attention to something more positive.